Find Affordable College Courses

 Denver, CO

 Colorado State University - Fort Collins did quite well in this year’s ranking of the best value schools for natural resources conservation students.
 It came in at #6 on the list.
-Colorado State is a fairly large public school located in the city of Fort Collins.
+Colorado State is a very large public school located in the city of Fort Collins.

-Out-of-state tuition fees for undergraduate students at Colorado State are $31,470 per year.
+Colorado State undergraduate students pay an average of $31,470 in tuition and fees each year.
 Conservation majors at Colorado State take out an average of $18,842 in student loans while working on their egree.
 This translates to an average monthly loan payment of $376, based on a 10-year repayment plan.

 $22,446 Average Tuition & Fees